SpongePowered/SpongeDocs/source/contributing/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 And finally these are the most difficult things you can help out with.
 Advanced knowledge of Java, Minecraft and at
-least basic knowledge of the `Sponge API <https://github.com/spongepowered/SpongeAPI>`_ and its
+least basic knowledge of the `SpongeAPI <https://github.com/spongepowered/SpongeAPI>`_ and its
 `structure <https://jd.spongepowered.org>`_ is strongly advised before attempting to help out with:

 * adding functionality to the API (:doc:`implementation/pr`)